If our resources have blessed you, please share them.

 It’s All About Jesus

-What a wonderful way to fill an hour on a rainy day…or any day.
-Have some fun with your children and help them to know Jesus.
+What a wonderful way to spend an hour on a rainy day—or any day.
+Have fun with your children and help them come to know Jesus.
 The Bible is all about Him.
-Teach your children the joys of reading the Bible.
-Use age appropriate resources to get them started in learning God’s Word at a very young age.
-For young children, I recommend The Jesus Storybook Bible: Every Story Whispers His Name.
+Teach your children the joy of reading God’s Word and use age‑appropriate resources to get them started early.
+For young children, a helpful resource is Big Questions from Little Hearts.

 Proverbs 22:6 Train up a child in the way he should go, And when he is old he will not depart from it.

-It’s of utmost importance that parents teach their children about Jesus.
-If Moms and Dads aren’t teaching them God’s truths, the world will teach them its lies.
+It is vital that parents teach their children about Jesus.
+If moms and dads are not teaching God’s truth, the world will gladly teach its lies.

 The Colors of Salvation